cmbrown89/data_analysis_pipeline/README.md

 ## Running the "original SOS notebook" with R v.
 3.4.1
 The "original" SOS notebook container was built with dockerfiles contained in folders [data_sci_notebook_docker_container_r_341](/data_sci_notebook_docker_container_r_341) and [sos_notebook_docker_container_r_341](/sos_notebook_docker_container_r_341).

+To get these docker containers to currently run, you'll need to [set up](https://vatlab.github.io/sos-docs/running.html#SoS-Notebook) the SOS notebook via docker and follow the run directions.

 You can run this with the following commands:
 ```
 # First build data science notebook image with folder that holds the appropriate Dockerfile